 8. Smart Inventory Management

 Retail shops and large-scale supermarkets can make use of smart RFID tags for better management of inventories in their system.
-Smart inventory management software can give a real-time update on product details for customers, and items in their inventory stock and it could trigger automatic orders if a particular item has a low quantity.
-Vendors will get an update on items in high demand and better service can be provided.
+Smart inventory management software can give a real-time update on product details for customers and items in their inventory stock, and it could trigger automatic orders if a particular item has a low quantity.
+Vendors will get an update on items in high demand, and better service can be provided.

 9. Theft control

 Another attractive use of RFID tags is theft control.
 Valuable things can be protected using smart tags.
-Objects embedded with smart tags will trigger if they pass by RFID proximity (the active area where RFID transmitter is installed).
+Objects embedded with smart tags will trigger if they pass by RFID proximity (the active area where the RFID transmitter is installed).

 10. NFC Information Tags

-Similar to QR code scanning using a Smartphone camera, users can access information by NFC tags.
+Similar to QR code scanning using a Smartphone camera, users can access information with NFC tags.
 If someone wants to access information about a product or service, it can be accessed by just tapping their phone on the NFC smart tag.

 These cost-effective NFC smart tags (smart stickers) can be easily pasted on the metal casing, stick on walls, or on any surface.

-Future applications of Near Field Communication
+Future Applications of Near-Field Communication

 1. Smart Home

-Using NFC and RFID technology we are able to customize and program a particular application using our smartphone.
-By just activating an NFC tag we can control our household equipment, app launching, access/lock doors, set alarm functions, or any particular task using a smartphone.
+Using NFC and RFID technology, we are able to customize and program a particular application using our smartphone.
+By just activating an NFC tag, we can control our household equipment, app launching, access/lock doors, set alarm functions, or any particular task using a smartphone.

 2. Internet of Things and 5G